Sum and Difference Frequency Generation

 In a difference frequency mixer, the lower-frequency wave is amplified rather than depleted.
 This is because photons of the beam with highest photon energy (shortest wavelength) are effectively split into two lower-frequency photons, thus adding optical power to both lower-frequency waves.
 The term parametric amplification emphasizes the aspect of amplification, and the difference frequency mixing product is then called the idler wave.

-Carrier–Envelope Offset Frequencies
+carrier–envelope Offset Frequencies

 For operation with trains of ultrashort pulses, the carrier–envelope offset frequency (CEO frequency) of the output of a sum or difference frequency mixer is essentially the sum or difference, respectively, of those frequencies for the input.
-(The result may have to be corrected by subtracting the line spacing, which is identical to the pulse repetition rate, in order to get back to the interval from zero to the line spacing.)
+(The result may have to be corrected by subtracting the line spacing, which is identical to the pulse repetition rate, to get back to the interval from zero to the line spacing.)

 It is interesting to consider what happens if difference frequency generation is applied to the low- and high-frequency components of a broadband frequency comb, which can be generated e.g. with a femtosecond laser, possibly followed by an optical fiber for supercontinuum generation.
 The CEO frequency of the output is then the difference between two identical frequencies, i.e., zero.
 This implies that the carrier–envelope offset phase is temporally constant.
 (In practice, it may still exhibit some drift, but only with a quite limited range.)
 This principle is realized in some devices for obtaining a more or less constant CEO phase without employing active stabilization methods.